jaxxstorm/puppet-inspec/README.md

 ##### `package_version` [String]

-Specifies the version of the inspec package to install (default: 1.7.1-1)
+Specifies the version of the inspec package to install (default: installed)

 ##### `install_method` [String]